Go-kart racing spot in Medley pumps up the adrenaline

 “The one in [Hollywood] is the No. 1 location in the nation for K-1 Speed,” he said.
 “About 70 percent of the customers that go to that location are from Miami.”

-Each race around the tracks is 14 laps for adults and 12 laps for junior racers.
-One 14-lap race costs $19.99.
+One race costs $22.
 There are different deals for the number of races you buy.
 Racers drive 20-horsepower electric carts that can reach speeds approaching 45 mph.

 Before racers step into a go-kart, they are briefed on the rules of the track.
 Since safety is the main concern, every racer needs to know how to operate the vehicle and what each flag means when it is waved, said Allday.